ovh/docs/pages/cloud/private-cloud/change_users_rights/guide.en-gb.md

 ## Objective

-The purpose of this guide is to explain the user rights management on OVH's Private Cloud offer.
+The purpose of this guide is to explain the user rights management on OVHcloud Private Cloud offer.

 **Learn how to manage user rights management on your infrastructure.**